Many employers want to offer great benefits to their employees, but which ones do employees love most?

 - Businesses that cannot afford traditional group health insurance can leverage an HRA as a health benefit that attracts and retains employees.

 - When offered alone, an HRA enable employees to choose an individual health insurance plan that fits their personal needs.
 In this example, employees don't have to settle for a traditional group health plan with coverage gaps.

 - In all cases, businesses can set an allowance cap for employees and rest assured the cap will never be exceeded.
-In fact, our data shows that only 18% of employees use the entire allowance amount.

 Though programs such as Social Security exist as a part of an employee’s retirement, most employees greatly value additional retirement programs that help them begin to save for their life after retiring from a job.
 Many employees often forget to begin saving for retirement, but when their employer offers retirement plans and savings options, it enables employees to begin this important step.

 A qualified retirement plan offers several tax benefits and allows employers to deduct annual allowable contributions for their participants.
 The contributions and earnings on these contributions are tax-deferred until withdrawn.
 They can even be deferred further through a transfer into a different type of IRA as well.